How It’s Made

 To reduce manufacturing costs, the pack is wrapped with a hard (Black & Blue) PVC film.
 With this kind of covering the aesthetic appearance isn’t charming, but looks very compact and solid.
 However, we work hard to develop a tough and lightweight battery housing, from composite materials.

 Because of the cold temperatures in high-altitude flight or polar climate applications, the UAV battery performance can be greatly reduced, we have found a technical solution to combat this issue by integrating a 20°C heating system, that is using a light and thin 6W element managed by a PTC thermistor.
 It is completely safe – has no a direct contact with cells because this is achieved through the use (in the reverse) of interstitial strips for thermal transfer.
 The hardware requires 6V power source connection from PDB/BEC of the aircraft.

 CMIUTA Electric Company will use 3D printing technology to manufacture a honeycomb-type battery cell holder from composite materials, for ultimate cooling efficiency, safeties and reliability.
 8 hours it is average print time to mold a complete battery cell holder, including the covering parts

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
-Product designer: Cristian Miuta.
+Engineering Technologist: Cristian Miuta.